ellyrichardson/katniane-rest-service/README.md

 # katniane-rest-service
-Rust-based client for the Katniane blockchain
+Rust-based REST service for the Katniane blockchain